Why is poetry important? Read the 5 reasons that support the importance of poetry in primary school and instill a love for poems in the classroom.

 3. Inspire Writing

-Learning how poems are constructed and the words they contain is the first step to writing.
+Teach how poems are constructed and the words they contain.
+It is the first step to writing.
 Different types of poems have different components.
 In poetry, we learn how to put words together to form meaning and context.
 We learn how to choose the right words to create imagery and effect.

 When we break poems down into their parts, we learn a lot about how writing comes together.
 We learn how to follow a pattern and put words in a certain order.
 The simple patterns found in some poems are fun to follow and great places for children to start learning to write.
 Writing poetry is a transferable skill that will help children write in other ways and styles.